 A7.C3.17.

-General POC Matrix
+General Point of Contact Matrix

 A7.C3.2.2.
 DSCA publishes, updates, and disseminates SSC policies, maintains a roster of ACCP participating countries, serves as the final arbiter for case reconciliation issues raised by IAs and DFAS, reviews SDRs valued over $50K for final resolution and meets with stakeholders (to include purchasers) to resolve issues.